-Description: Increase awareness and use of information and services for individuals who are and those who serve African Americans, Asian Pacific Islanders, Latinos, Native Americans, Women, Persons with Disabilities, and Deaf/Hard of Hearing.
+Description: Increase awareness and use of information, services, and opportunites for individuals who are and those who serve African Americans, Asian Pacific Islanders, Latinos, Native Americans, Women, Persons with Disabilities, and Deaf/Hard of Hearing, youth in the juvenile justice and child wefare systems.

-Why we are doing this: Underrepresented lowans lack critical information and services in order to participate fully and equally in daily life.
+Why we are doing this: Underrepresented lowans lack critical information, services, and opportunities in order to participate fully and equally in daily life.